Mission Cultural Center for Latino Arts

 2868 Mission St, San Francisco, California 94110

 A solo show by Ana Aranda // @ third floor // free.

 SF friends!
-Join me this June 12 at the Mission Cultural Center – Ch’in Kana Gallery where I’ll be showing my most recent work, inspired by the colors of SF architecture, nature and dreams
+Join her at the Mission Cultural Center – Ch’in Kana Gallery where I’ll be showing my most recent work, inspired by the colors of SF architecture, nature and dreams

 Colors shelter us, like the home of our childhood.
 Even though we leave home behind, we carry the colors that remind us of it.